 Constructed with less plastic, the backcountry navigation tool features a black modern face with green and white color accents on the analog-digital screen.
 Its fast and accurate sensors take elevation, bearing and barometric pressure readings.

-The alarm and indicator features alert you whenever there’s significant barometric pressure changes.
+The alarm and indicator features alert you whenever there are significant barometric pressure changes.
 The stylish band has carbon fiber inserts, and the watch comes with a thermometer, altimeter, compass, barometer, a precise time function and a stopwatch.
-Being solar-powered, you can use this everyday watch all the time without battery replacement or charging causing you worry.
+Being solar-powered, you can use this everyday watch all the time without battery replacement or charging causing you worries.

 - Ideal for both outdoor and office wear